Hometown: Austin, TX

-Most common fitness myth is what our society is putting out there in the world, on TV, in Magazines , and on Social media on what fitness is or what the industry is about.
-Our society is persuading the truth on what fitness and health looks like in reality and to general people.
-And in return that is making the true professionals job in the industry harder than what it really needs to be.
+Most common fitness myth is what our society is putting out there in the world – on TV, in magazines and on social media on what fitness is or what the industry is about.
+Our society is distorting the truth on what fitness and health looks like in reality and to general people.
+And in return, that is making the true professionals’ jobs in the industry harder than they really need to be.

-Another myth in the fitness industry is that weekend certifications make you a great Coach.
+Another myth in the fitness industry is that a weekend certification will make you a great coach.
 It does not.
 The general public does not know this, so they hire anyone without doing research.
-It is those weekend warriors or IG fitness trainers who make the jobs of true professionals harder than what they need to be.
-There are so many gimmicks out there on social media these days that the true principles of training get over looked.
+It is those weekend warriors or IG fitness trainers who make the jobs of true professionals harder than they need to be.
+There are so many gimmicks out there on social media these days that the true principles of training get overlooked.

 What do you want your clients to take away from each training session with you?

-The 2 things I want my clients to take away from training sessions with me are:
+The two things I want my clients to take away from training sessions with me are:

 - I am a coach.
 Which really means I am a teacher.
 My goal is to educate you so that once you leave the session you know exactly why we did everything we did and why we did it a certain way for YOU.
-My goal is to give my clients the confidence to navigate the weightroom.
-Whether that is me asking them on input on what lower body movement they want to do or what helps them connect to their body the most.
+My goal is to give my clients the confidence to navigate the weight room.
+Whether that is me asking your input on what lower body movement you want to do or what helps you connect to your body the most.
 And that choice is a lot.
-My goal is to give them the tools to continue training even when they are not in my sight.
+My goal is to give you the tools to continue training even when you are not in my sight.

 What sets you apart from other fitness professionals?

 What sets me apart is my worth ethic, my extreme attention to detail and my desire to be the best coach possible.
 My passion won’t let me quit.
 My passion won’t let me not be the best.
 My passion and pride in this field and who I’ve learned under sets me apart because I do not want to fail those who have spent so much time helping mold me into the coach I am today.
 I have a “go-getter” and a “hustler” mentality.